Black People Have Been Beefing With The Grammys For Decades — Here's Why

 Advertisement

 The Grammys aren’t ever nearly as white as the Oscars.
-But they still have their own chequered past and a lot of work to do to get things right.
+But they still have their own checkered past and a lot of work to do to get things right.

 Advertisement